-Number System (50 hrs) (i) Rational Numbers (ii) Square numbers, cube numbers, Square roots, Cubes, Cube roots. (iii) Playing with numbers (i) Rational Numbers Properties of rational numbers. (including identities).
-Using general form of expression to describe properties.
-Appreciation of properties.
-Representation of rational numbers on the number line Between any two rational numbers there lies another rational number (Making children see that if we take two rational numbers then unlike for whole numbers, in this case you can keep finding more and more numbers that lie between them.)
-Representation of rational numbers as decimal and vice versa (denominators other than 10, 100,) Consolidation of operations on rational numbers.
-Word problems on rational numbers, Square roots, Cubes, Cube roots.
-Square numbers and square roots.
-Square roots using factor method and division method for numbers containing. no more than 4 digits and b) no more than 2 decimal places.
-Pythagorean triplets and verification of Pythagoras theorem Cube numbers and cube roots (only factor method for numbers containing at most 3 digits).
-Estimating square roots and cube roots.
-Learning the process of moving nearer to the required number.
-Uses of brackets Simplification of brackets using BODMAS rule.
-3 (iii) Playing with numbers Writing and understanding a 2 and 3 digit number in generalized form (100a + 10b + c) where a, b, c can be only digits (0-9) and engaging with various puzzles concerning this.
-(Like finding the missing numerals represented by alphabets in problems involving any of the four operations)
+(ii) Rational Numbers

+- Properties of rational numbers. (including identities). - Using general form of expression to describe properties.
+Appreciation of properties. - Representation of rational numbers on the number line - Between any two rational numbers there lies another rational number (Making children see that if we take two rational numbers then unlike for whole numbers, in this case you can keep finding more and more numbers that lie between them.) - Representation of rational numbers as decimal and vice versa (denominators other than 10, 100,) - Consolidation of operations on rational numbers. - Word problems on rational numbers (all operations) - Word problem (higher logic, all operations, including ideas like area)